 If you are unsatisfied with the service you receive from the Council, you are entitled to make a complaint by following the Council's Access to Information Complaints Procedure.
 If you are still unhappy you can take your complaint to the Information Commissioner's Office.

 The Freedom of Information Act 2000 (FOIA) gives everyone the right to request written or recorded information held by Tendring District Council.
-Personal information held by the Council is covered by the Data Protection Act 1998 (DPA).
+Personal information held by the Council is covered by current Data Protection legislation.

 The Environmental Information Regulations 2004 (EIR) gives everyone access to information held by the Council that relates specifically to the environment, including the state of water, air, animals and plant life across the District.